 How much can you realistically save?

 It depends on your starting point, but businesses that have never done this exercise typically find they can cut 15 to 30 percent of their SaaS spend in the first pass.
 On a $500 per month software bill, that is $75 to $150 back in the business every month.
-For a broader cost reduction strategy beyond the 30-day window, reducing software spend over the long term covers negotiation, consolidation, and right-sizing in more depth.
+For a broader cost reduction strategy beyond the 30-day window, reducing software spend covers negotiation, consolidation, and right-sizing in more depth.

 Start with week 1 today.
 The list takes an hour, and it tells you everything you need to know to act on weeks 2, 3, and 4.